It’s the pickle that never ends, it goes on and on my friends…

 My great grandmother did this with her leftover lemons in India, and it’s a little secret that has been passed down from mom to daughter through the generations.
 My mom tells me stories about how my great grandmother would keep her lemon achar around for 10 years, if not longer.
 If someone in the family had a tummy ache, she’d give them a spoonful of this pickle to help them with digestion.
 After many years, this pickle will dry out and turn brittle – mom says she’d eat it like candy when this would happen.

 This preserved lemon pickle tastes better the longer it ages – as it ferments naturally.
 In India, they usually use thin-skinned lemons for this pickle.
 You can use Meyer lemons or regular lemons – it’s hard to find organic Meyer lemons where I live so I usually just use whatever I can find.
 When you add your lemon, first squeeze the juice into the jar.
 Add the lemon wedges and coat well with salt and sugar.
 I also add carom seeds (aka ajwain aka bishop’s weed) to the jar – you don’t have to do this every time you add more lemon – just add a pinch whenever you think its necessary.
 These seeds will add a spicy flavor to this tangy pickle.

-Carom seeds have a pungent taste… I described them in my gluten-free Indian Biscuit (mathi) blog post as “like thyme… on speed” – like thyme, ajwain contains the chemical, thymol, known for its antiseptic and antimicrobial properties.
+Carom seeds have a pungent taste… I described them in my gluten-free Indian Biscuit (mathi) blog post as “like thyme… on speed.”
+Similar to thyme, ajwain contains the chemical, thymol, known for its antiseptic and antimicrobial properties.
 Research shows that ajwain/thymol can help control a variety of fungal infections and destroy disease causing organisms.
+I just like the way tastes in this pickle.